nodenotjs/n0de-custom-damage/README.md

 - ncd_bypsresef: If it is 1 or greater, deals damage without calculating the resistance effect.
 - ncd_damagetype: Sets the damage type (listed bellow).
 It is used to calculate enchantments or ignore armor.
 - ncd_piercing: Set value of ncd_apiercing and ncd_epiercing to ncd_piercing.
 - ncd_apiercing: Defines in % the armor piercing (only armor) (how much it will be ignored).
 Min Value: 0 Max Value: 100000.
-It is possible to put values beyond that, but unexpected effects may occur!
+It is possible to put values beyond that, but unexpected behavior may occur!
 - ncd_epiercing: Defines in % the enchantments piercing (enchantments only) (how much it will be ignored).
 Min Value: 0 Max Value: 100000.
-It is possible to put values beyond that, but unexpected effects may occur!
+It is possible to put values beyond that, but unexpected behavior may occur!

 ### Damage Types:
 - General/Any: any value or unset